tayruxin/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Have a command to edit each attribute.
     * Pros: Command line is shorter which reduces users' error such as duplicates or invalid command.
 This improves user experience.
     * Cons: We must ensure that the implementation of each individual command are correct.
-This may also require more memory usage, a Company object is initialized for every modified attribute.
+This may also require more memory usage as a `Company` object is initialized for every modified attribute.

 <div style="page-break-after: always;"></div>